Predictia/AQUA/docs/sphinx/source/fixer.rst

 Convention file structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Since v0.13, the fixes can be complementd by a convention file, that is built to be shared for any source that uses the same convention.
+Since v0.13, the fixes can be complementd by a convention file that is built to be shared for any source that uses the same convention.
 The convention file is a YAML file that is placed in the ``config/fixes`` folder and is named as ``convention-<convention_name>.yaml``.
 At the moment the only convention available is the ``eccodes`` convention, so that the file is named ``convention-eccodes.yaml``.